billstorms1/SWAPI-Website/README.md

 # SWAPI-Website
-Razor Pages project utilizing an API that returns Star Wars trivia
+The Razor Pages project utilizing an API that will return Star Wars trivia.

 # TODO

-1. Create links from profile cards.
+1. Create your links from preferred profile cards.
 2. Do or do not.
 There is no try.